puzzle/dagger-techlab/content/en/docs/02/_index.md

         )
 ```

-This allows us to build the frontend and bind it as a service to the localhost on port 3000:
+This allows us to build the frontend and expose it as a [Service](https://docs.dagger.io/manuals/developer/services) to the [localhost](https://docs.dagger.io/manuals/developer/services#expose-services-returned-by-functions-to-the-host) on port 3000:

 ```bash
 dagger -m Classquiz call build --context ./frontend/ with-exposed-port --port 3000 as-service